leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/gc-fundamentals-core-infrastructure.md

     - it helps you establish high-bandwidth dedicated connectivity between Google Cloud and another cloud service provider.
     - it supports your adoption of an integrated multicloud strategy.
     - it offers reduced complexity, site-to-site data transfer, and encryption.

+## Storage in the cloud
+### Cloud Storage
+The storage objects offered by Cloud Storage are immutable, which means that you do not edit them, but instead a new version is created with every change made.
+Administrators have the option to either allow each new version to completely overwrite the older one, or to keep track of each change made to a particular object by enabling “versioning” within a bucket.
+If you don’t turn on object versioning, by default new versions will always overwrite older versions.

+Using IAM roles and, where needed, access control lists (ACLs), organizations can conform to security best practices (principle of least privilege).

+There are a couple of options to control user access to objects and buckets:
+- For most purposes, IAM is sufficient;
+    - Roles are inherited from project to bucket to object.
+- To finer control, you can create access control lists (ACLs).
+    - Each access control list consists of two pieces of information.
+    - The first is a **scope**, which defines who can access and perform an action.
+    - The second is a **permission**, which defines what actions can be performed.

+There are several ways to bring data into Cloud Storage
+- online transfer using commands (gcloud storage)
+- Drag and drop option using web browser
+- Storage Transfer Service enables you to import large amounts of online data into Cloud Storage quickly and cost-effectively.
+    - it lets you schedule and manage batch transfers to Cloud Storage from:
+        1. another cloud provider,
+        1. different Cloud Storage region
+        1. an HTTP(S) endpoint.
+- Transfer Appliance, which is a rackable, high-capacity storage server that you lease from Google Cloud.
+    - You can transfer up to a petabyte of data on a single appliance.

+### Cloud SQL
+It is the Google Cloud’s second core storage option is Cloud SQL.
+Cloud SQL offers fully managed relational databases, including MySQL, PostgreSQL, and SQL Server as a service.

+Cloud SQL doesn't require any software installation or maintenance.
+It can scale up to 128 processor cores, 864 GB of RAM, and 64 TB of storage.

+It includes a network firewall, which controls network access to each database instance.

+A benefit of Cloud SQL instances is that they are accessible by other Google Cloud services (e.g. Compute Engine), and even external services.

+### Spanner
+key words: relational, global, high numbers of operations per second

+### Firestore
+NoSQL cloud database for mobile, web, and server development.

+Data is stored in documents and then organized into collections.
+Documents can contain complex nested objects in addition to subcollections.
+Each document contains a set of key-value pairs.

+Query performance is proportional to the size of the result set,

+Firestore uses data synchronization to update data on any connected device.

+### Bigtable
+Bigtable is Google's NoSQL big data database service.
+It is a great choice for both operational and analytical applications.

+Bigtable can interact with other Google Cloud services and third-party clients.

+Data can also be streamed in through a variety of popular stream processing frameworks like Dataflow Streaming, Spark Streaming, and Storm.
+And if streaming is not an option, data can also be read from and written to Bigtable through batch processes like Hadoop MapReduce, Dataflow, or Spark.

+### Obs: BQ
+BigQuery hasn’t been mentioned in this section of the course because it sits on the edge between data storage and data processing.

+The usual reason to store data in BigQuery is so you can use its big data analysis and interactive querying capabilities, but it’s not purely a data storage product.